GideonZ/1541u-documentation/uci/core_uci_architecture.rst

 The communication protocol is based on a state machine with four states:

-Idle
+- Idle

-Command Busy
+- Command Busy

-Data Last (last block)
+- Data Last (last block)

-Data More (more data pending)
+- Data More (more data pending)

-The transition through these states takes place in an interaction between the C64 user software and the software running on the Ultimate-II.
+The transition through these states takes place in an interaction between the C64 user software and the software running on the Ultimate.
 The state that the communication protocol is in can be read from the Status register at $DF1C.

 Transfer command